GoneFreaks/Discord-Bot/README.md

 				This property has to be set, if you're intending to use the remote-system

 The owner of Bot (the Account whose id is equals to the owner_id) can execute some Admin-Commands by typing them in a private-Chat with Gruwie.<br>
-Keep in mind that you can theoratically change every single config-Option and reload it, but this could cause unexpected behaviour.<br>
+Keep in mind, that you can theoratically change every single config-Option and reload it, but this could cause unexpected behaviour.<br>
-Therefore every critical option has been marked with the *#critical* - Tag.